AstraZeneca-NGS/VarDictJava/Readme.md

     The phred score for a base to be considered a good call.
 Default: 22.5 (for Illumina).
 For PGM, set it to ~15, as PGM tends to underestimate base quality.
 - `-m INT`
     If set, reads with mismatches more than `INT` will be filtered and ignored.
 Gaps are not counted as mismatches.
 Valid only for bowtie2/TopHat or BWA aln followed by sampe.
 BWA mem is calculated as NM - Indels.
 Default: 8, or reads with more than 8 mismatches will not be used.
-- `-T INT`
+- `-T|--trim INT`
     Trim bases after `[INT]` bases in the reads
 - `-X INT`
     Extension of bp to look for mismatches after insersion or deletion.
-Default to 3 bp, or only calls when they're within 3 bp.
+Default to 3 bp, or only calls when they are within 3 bp.
 - `-P number`
     The read position filter.
 If the mean variants position is less that specified, it is considered false positive.
 Default: 5
-- `-Z double`
+- `-Z|--downsample double`
     For downsampling fraction,  e.g. `0.7` means roughly `70%` downsampling.
 Default: No downsampling.
 Use with caution.
 The downsampling will be random and non-reproducible.
 - `-o Qratio`
     The `Qratio` of `(good_quality_reads)/(bad_quality_reads+0.5)`.
 The quality is defined by `-q` option.
 Default: `1.5`